MMynampati/Stairway-to-Heaven/docs/final.md

 We added a frame skipping parameter of 2 and a frame stacking of 4 on top of the previous approaches.
 For frame skipping, the agent only takes action every two frames and will return every 2nd frame.
 This means the agent will repeat an action for two frames and decrease the total training time because the agent doesn’t have to make a decision at every step.
 This would also help prevent the agent from getting stuck on walls since it could repeat turning away or moving back instead of choosing an action that would get it stuck again.

 Then, we combined/stacked the last 4 frames that weren’t skipped into a single observation.
-This gives the agent more information about the environment, such as movement and previous changes.
+In our previous approach, when a door or exit is no longer in view or out of frame, the agent acts like it never saw it in the first place.
+This causes it to continue searching again by choosing random actions until it sees a door again.
+By passing in the previous states, the agent is given more information about the environment, such as direction, changes in the environment, and if it saw a door.

 - Old Observation Space: (3, 84, 84)
 - New Observation Space: (12, 84, 84)